 Takeaway – eCommerce Market analysis requires two steps.
 1. Identify problems and offer solutions.
 2. Follow up with product optimization.
 Get input from customers.

 Once you realize that you will make mistakes, you can stop fretting about it.
 Put it into perspective.
-Choose to use your energy and innovative thinking to extrapolate the kernels of truth to propel your startup forward.
+Thus, choose to use your energy and innovative thinking to extrapolate the kernels of truth to propel your startup forward.